 Food & Agriculture Analysts

-We are seeking ambitious and inquisitive Food & Agriculture Analysts.
-You will research trends in US and global agricultural sustainability, assess policy options to improve environmental outcomes, and contribute to public-facing articles and reports.
-The position is permanent, full-time, and based in our Oakland office.
+We are seeking ambitious and inquisitive Analysts for our growing Food and Agriculture program.
+You will research trends in US and global agricultural sustainability, assess policy options to improve environmental outcomes, and contribute to public-facing articles, reports, and academic papers.

 - Conduct literature reviews, data analysis, and expert interviews.

-- Contribute to and write internal memos, public reports, and web articles.
+- Contribute to and write internal memos, public reports, working papers, and web articles.

 - Bachelor’s degree.